SabatinoMasala/faceless-laravel-example/README.md

 yarn start --props='{"json":"http:\/\/example.com\/story.json", "fps": 60}'
 ```

+You may be required to obtain a Remotion license, refer to [their license file](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md) for more info.

 ## Remotion Lambda

 Remotion has a built-in Lambda renderer that can be used to render videos in the cloud.